 Our enforcement priorities are identified through an annual Strategic Assessment, which analyses the last three years of Service activity to identify key issues and likely trends.
 A law enforcement model of risk is then used to rank each service functional area by balancing threat and harm with the capabilities and resources of our joint Trading Standards Service.
 Threat factors assessed included reported physical harm, financial detriment and volume of complaints received.
 These are then prioritised and incorporated into our Control Strategy.
 Our five priority areas for 2022/23 are:

 - Doorstep crime and rogue trading.

-Key cross-cutting priorities for 2021/22 which will receive intervention as required are relevant Covid-19 legislation and supporting businesses through the UK Transition from Europe.
+Key cross-cutting priorities for 2022/23 which will receive intervention as required are environmental issues/climate change and e-crime.

 For more information on this and our wider work, structure and governance see Service plans, governance and policies.